mdturner/house_lights/README.md

 # house_lights

 Routines and controls for a home installation of SK6812 RGB LEDs.
+Uses https://github.com/jgarff/rpi_ws281x on a Raspberry Pi.

 See https://github.com/rephorm/neopixel-simulator for a drop-in simulator.